 15. Fontana della Pigna (Fountain of the Pine Cone)

-Prior to its location in Vatican City, the pine cone was located in the Campus Martius.
+Before its location in Vatican City, the pine cone was located in Campus Martius.
 In this location, it was used as a fountain.
 Water flowed from the holes pierced in the scales of the cone.
 The giant pine cone moved to its current location via the medieval basilica of St Peter’s in 1608.

 16. Fontana Degli Artisti (Fountain of the Artists)

-This Rome fontain on via Margutta was built by Pietro Lombardi in the 1920s.
+This Rome fountain on via Margutta was built by Pietro Lombardi in the 1920s.
 Via Margutta was considered the street of artists in the Campo Marzio district where it is located.
-The fountain has art as its theme to reflect the nature of the street on which sits.
+The fountain has art as its theme to reflect the nature of the street on which it sits.